Understanding `fallthrough` in Go's `switch` Statements

 - Go's

-statements do not implicitly fall through; each case breaks automatically. - The
+switchstatements do not implicitly fall through; each case breaks automatically. - The

-must be the last statement in a case block and cannot be used in the final case.
+fallthroughkeyword allows execution to continue to the next case unconditionally. fallthroughmust be the last statement in a case block and cannot be used in the final case.

-statements automatically break after executing a matching case, preventing the fall-through behavior common in languages like C or JavaScript.
+In Go, the switch statement is a powerful control structure that allows for efficient branching based on the value of an expression.
+Unlike some other programming languages, Go's switch statements automatically break after executing a matching case, preventing the fall-through behavior common in languages like C or JavaScript.
 However, there are scenarios where executing subsequent cases is desirable.
-This is where the fallthrough
+This is where the fallthrough keyword comes into play.

-Default Behavior of switch
+Default Behavior of switch in Go

-statement matches, the code within that case executes, and the control flow exits the switch
+By default, when a case in a Go switch statement matches, the code within that case executes, and the control flow exits the switch block.
+There's no implicit fall-through to subsequent cases.
+Here's an example illustrating this behavior:

 package main import ( "fmt" ) func main() { day := 3 switch day { case 1: fmt.Println("Monday") case 2: fmt.Println("Tuesday") case 3: fmt.Println("Wednesday") case 4: fmt.Println("Thursday") case 5: fmt.Println("Friday") default: fmt.Println("Weekend") } }